What is a spinal cord injury?

 • Arthritis and spinal stenosis

-• Numbness, tingling, or loss of sensation in hands or feet
+• Numbness, tingling, or loss of sensation in the hands, feet, or other areas

 • Loss of bowel and/or bladder control